|Antarctica, Argentina, Chile|

 After breakfast, you will make your own way to the Punta Arenas airport for your homeward flight.

 No visas are required to visit the Antarctic continent or its offshore islands.
-However, you will need to have your passport with you on the ship, as port authorities will wish to inspect passports on departure from Ushuaia or Port Stanley (as the case may be) and also again at the end of your voyage.
-(To facilitate matters, our ground operators in Ushuaia or Port Stanley will usually collect your passport prior to departure in order that all passengers’ passports may be kept together for the duration of the voyage.
-After completion of port formalities on the return to Ushuaia or Stanley on the final morning, they will be handed back to you prior to your disembarkation from the ship.)
+However, you will need to have your passport with you on the ship, as port authorities will wish to inspect passports on departure from Ushuaia or Punta Arenas and also again at the end of your voyage.
+To facilitate matters, our ground operators in Ushuaia or Punta Arenas will usually collect your passport prior to departure in order that all passengers’ passports may be kept together for the duration of the voyage.
+After completion of port formalities on the return to Ushuaia or Punta Arenas, they will be handed back to you prior to your disembarkation from the ship.
 For most departures, your ship departs for the Antarctic continent from the port of Ushuaia, the world’s southernmost city, at the southern tip of Argentina.
 At the time of printing, no visas for Argentina are required by holders of Australian, New Zealand, British, Canadian, U.S.A. or European passports.
 Passengers holding passports issued by other countries should carefully check the situation with their travel agent or Argentinean consular authorities.
-If your flight to Ushuaia travels via Santiago, tourist visas are required for Chile for some nationalities.
+For Fly/Cruise itineraries departing from Punta Arenas (Chile) or if your flight to Ushuaia travels via Santiago, tourist visas are required for Chile for some nationalities.
 Please check with your travel agent.
-For a side trip to Iguassu Falls, Australian, USA and British passport holders also require a Brazilian visa if visiting the Brazilian side of the falls.
-However, New Zealanders and Canadians do not require a visa for this.
-This visa must be obtained prior to entering the country and, at the time of printing, costs $US60.
-Please check carefully with your travel agent or your nearest appropriate consulate for up-to-date information before you leave your home country.
-(There have been suggestions that passengers entering Brazil from Argentina for just a few hours at Iguassu may be able to do so without holding a visa, but we cannot give any guarantees.
-The only certain way is to hold a visa issued as above.)
-For the trip scheduled to depart from Port Stanley (and those departures scheduled to visit the Falkland Islands), visitors from Britain, the Commonwealth, North America, Chile and the European Community do not need visas as at the time of printing.
+For the voyages scheduled to visit the Falkland Islands, visitors from Britain, the Commonwealth, North America, Chile and the European Community do not need visas as at the time of printing.
 Visitors should check their particular situation with us, their travel agent, the nearest British Consulate, or contact the Travel Co-ordinator at the Falkland Island Government Office in London (tel: 020 7222 2375).

 You are required to have travel insurance before heading off on a Peregrine trip.
 Insurance can be organised by your Peregrine representative or your travel agent.Responsible Travel